There is not enough diversity in fashion, but this is not a new statement.

 Gender biases are present in childrenswear.
 Image Courtesy of Pinterest.

 Diversifying the creative talent of a fashion company is very important to make sure that customers are being heard.
-A fashion brand is not diverse if they only hire black people to walk on the runway and pose on the catalog but are not sitting at the creative table making decisions for black customers.
+A fashion brand is not diverse if they only hire Black people to walk on the runway and pose on the catalog but are not sitting at the creative table making decisions for black customers.

 In January 2020, Comme des Garcons generated controversy after sending to the runway white models with cornrow wigs.
 The fashion house released a public statement claiming they were inspired by Egyptian royalty and wasn’t intended to be offensive.
 Image Courtesy of BBC News.